 - Post your message just once.
 If you have a problem or comment, post it, then visit the newsgroup again periodically to see if anyone's responded.
 Posting the same question over and over won't get you faster service.
 It will annoy the neighbors.

-- Don't bash Microsoft or the staff.
+- Don't bash Microsoft, the staff or volunteers.
 There's no point.
 Microsoft sponsors the PowerPoint forums so that we can share problems, solutions and a little friendly chit-chat.
 They hire tech support staff to moderate some of the forums and support the MVPs who volunteer their time to answer many of your questions.
 Neither the MVPs nor the moderators have anything to do with Microsoft's policy and product decisions.
-Yelling at them won't solve your problem.
-It will make them less inclined to spend their free time helping you solve it.
+Yelling at them won't solve your problem, but it'll make them less inclined to spend their free time helping you solve it.
 It'll probably get you and your question ignored.